jskycak3/jpskycak.github.io/_pages/research.md

 ## [Master's Research • 2018-20](#masters)

-I'm doing a master's through Georgia Tech.
+I'm doing a master's in computer science through Georgia Tech OMSCS.
 Classes/projects begin in August 2018!
 I'll decide by Fall 2019 whether I want to return to data science in industry, or take on a PhD and move towards data science research / teaching in academia.

 ## [Data Science Consulting • 2016-18](#consulting)